formancehq/numary-sdk-go/docs/TransactionsApi.md

 func main() {
     ledger := "ledger001" // string | Name of the ledger.
+    pageSize := int32(100) // int32 | The maximum number of results to return per page (optional) (default to 15)
     after := "1234" // string | Pagination cursor, will return transactions after given txid (in descending order). (optional) reference := "ref:001" // string | Find transactions by reference field. (optional) account := "users:001" // string | Find transactions with postings involving given account, either as source or destination. (optional) source := "users:001" // string | Find transactions with postings involving given account at source. (optional) destination := "users:001" // string | Find transactions with postings involving given account at destination. (optional) startTime := "startTime_example" // string | Filter transactions that occurred after this timestamp.
 The format is RFC3339 and is inclusive (for example, 12:00:01 includes the first second of the minute).  (optional) endTime := "endTime_example" // string | Filter transactions that occurred before this timestamp.
-The format is RFC3339 and is exclusive (for example, 12:00:01 excludes the first second of the minute). (optional)
+The format is RFC3339 and is exclusive (for example, 12:00:01 excludes the first second of the minute).  (optional) paginationToken := "aHR0cHM6Ly9nLnBhZ2UvTmVrby1SYW1lbj9zaGFyZQ==" // string | Parameter used in pagination requests.
+Maximum page size is set to 15.
+Set to the value of next for the next page of results.
+Set to the value of previous for the previous page of results.
+No other parameters can be set when the pagination token is set.  (optional) metadata := map[string]interface{}{"key": map[string]interface{}(123)} // map[string]interface{} | Filter transactions by metadata key value pairs.
+Nested objects can be used as seen in the example below. (optional)

     configuration := client.NewConfiguration()
     api_client := client.NewAPIClient(configuration)
-    resp, r, err := api_client.TransactionsApi.ListTransactions(context.Background(), ledger).After(after).Reference(reference).Account(account).Source(source).Destination(destination).StartTime(startTime).EndTime(endTime).Execute()
+    resp, r, err := api_client.TransactionsApi.ListTransactions(context.Background(), ledger).PageSize(pageSize).After(after).Reference(reference).Account(account).Source(source).Destination(destination).StartTime(startTime).EndTime(endTime).PaginationToken(paginationToken).Metadata(metadata).Execute()
     if err != nil {
         fmt.Fprintf(os.Stderr, "Error when calling `TransactionsApi.ListTransactions``: %v\n", err)
         fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)